+Lifesaving

-Lifesaving Swimming now 2hrs
+Swimming 2hrs

-Beginner Swim-This session helps scouts learn the strokes necessary to pass Scouting America's swim test.
+Special Programs Beginner Swim-Session helps scouts learn strokes needed to pass Scouting America's swim test.

 Big Splash Contest-Can you cannonball & soak everyone?
 Do you have the best dive?
-Compete against the rest of camp Friday at 7 pm during the Big Splash Contest.
-Categories for Scouts & Scoutmasters alike!
+Compete against the rest of camp Friday at 7pm during the Big Splash Contest.
+Categories for Scouts & Adult Leaders alike!

 Mile Swim-Scouts & Scouters need to be in good physical shape to complete the rigorous requirements of this award.
-Before swimming the mile, all participants must attend 4 training sessions.
-The mile swim will generally take place on Friday afternoon.
-Please see the Aquatic Director to arrange conditioning times.
+Before swimming the mile, all participants must complete a 1⁄4 mile swim under the supervision of the aquatics staff.
+Mile Swim takes place on Friday morning at 6am.